-Interesting fact: named after the alarm calls of the females
+Interesting fact: These animals are named after the alarm calls of the females.

 Impala (Aepyceros melampus)

-Interesting fact: can often escape cheetahs through endurance
+Interesting fact: These gazelles can often escape cheetahs through sheer endurance.

 Black-backed jackals are small dog-like predators that live in monogamous pairs or family groups.
 They are a reddish colour with an area of black on their backs.
 Jackal pups are particularly vulnerable, so the mother moves the den site every 2 weeks to protect the pups from predators.

-Interesting fact: known for stealing prey from bigger predators
+Interesting fact: They are known for stealing prey from bigger predators.

 The warthog is a wild member of the pig family that is commonly spotted on safari.
 The lower pair of protruding tusks, which are far shorter than the upper pair, become razor sharp by rubbing against the upper pair every time the mouth is opened and closed.